lilylaila/UCLA_Final1/README.md

     DOMAIN

-The problem is drawn from the analysis of wholesale customer data set.
+The problem is drawn from a data set on abalone from Tasmania and Australia in 1995.

     PROBLEM STATEMENT

-Given the wholesale data on 440 clients, we wish to explore the relationship between grocery and milk spending using cluster analysis in order to design promotions.
+Given attribute data on 4,177 abalone, we will use supervised learning to develop a regression model that can predict the relationship between abalone age (through rings data) given various descriptive attributes of the abalone.

+We will examine a number of factors that relate to abalone age including length, weights of whole abalone and parts of shucked abalone.

     DATASET AND INPUTS

-The dataset to be examined is the wholesale customers which consists of 440 customers and 8 variables (FRESH, MILK, GROCERY, FROZEN, DETERGENT_PAPERS, DELICASSEN, REGION, CHANNEL).
+The dataset to be examined is abalone data which consists of 4,177 rows of data and 9 variables (sex, length, diameter, height, whole weight, shucked weight, viscera weight, shell weight, rings).

     SOLUTION STATEMENT

-A solution to this problem will be a KMeans clustering model.
+A solution to this problem will be a regression model such as a linear or logistic regression.

     BENCHMARK MODEL

-Unsupervised models can't be benchmarked.
+Given that we seek a regression model a good naive benchmark would be to use either the mean or the median of the rings for the dataset.

     EVALUATION METRICS

-Given that this is a clustering task, we can measure the success of our model using the silhouette score.
+Given that this is a regression task, we can measure the success of our model using the $R^2$ metric, the Mean Absolute Error, or the Mean Squared Error.